AronzYT/touhou-fmv-danmaku/README.md

 ## How to Play

+- Download the latest release of the game
+- Once downloaded, Unpack the downloaded zip file
+- Once the zip file has been unpacked, click on the unpacked folder and click the html file

+**Gameplay:**
 - **Movement:** Use the **on-screen joystick** to move your character.
 - **Shoot:** Tap the **Shoot button** to fire bullets.
 - **Focus:** Makes your movement slower by holding it